A systematic characterisation of canopy density based on turbulent-structure penetration: Filtering out the element-coherent flow

-In \S \ref{sec:structid}, we applied a spectral filter to remove the element-coherent flow and extract the background-turbulence eddies.
+As depicted in figures \ref{fig:sp_filter}(\aaa, \eee), the filter removes the energy at the canopy pitch and its harmonics, while retaining the main spectral `lobe' of background-turbulence wavelengths.
+The energy within this `lobe' accounts for $97\%$ of $(u'^+)^2$ and $(v'^+)^2$, respectively.
+Care must be taken when choosing this filter percentage because if too many wavelengths remain unfiltered, too little \rgm{element-coherent} flow is removed.
+However, if too many wavelengths are removed, the background flow within the substrate can be distorted or significantly reduced, artificially removing the signature of the eddies that are actually penetrating.

+The spectral filter is applied within the canopy region ($y^+\leq0$) to remove the \rgm{element-coherent} flow, while it is switched off at height $y^+\geq 2\ell_d^+$, where the \rgm{element-coherent} flow has already decayed.
+To avoid an abrupt transition, we apply a half-Hanning window for the filter intensity at height $0\leq y^+\leq 2\ell_d^+$, gradually reducing the filtered energy from $100\%$ at $y^+\leq0$ to $0\%$ at $y^+\geq2\ell_d^+$ for each filtered wavelength.
+As illustrated in figure \ref{fig:sp_filter}, the proposed filter removes the energy in the canopy harmonics and the quiescent wavelengths.
+We note that this also removes any background-turbulence signal that may exist at the canopy harmonics, but this contribution is generally small compared to the remainder.

 The filter intensity must be chosen carefully so that the background eddies are not eliminated or significantly distorted.
-Figures \ref{fig:sp_filter}$(a,e)$ showed that, for the filter applied throughout the paper, the filtered flow retained 97\% of the total energy of the turbulent fluctuations $(u'^+)^2$ and $(v'^+)^2$.
+Figures \ref{fig:sp_filter}(\aaa, \eee) showed that, for the filter applied throughout the paper, the filtered flow retained 97\% of the total energy of the turbulent fluctuations $(u'^+)^2$ and $(v'^+)^2$.
 Here, we assess the sensitivity of the filtered $u'v'$ structures by comparing results based on filter levels that retain $100\%$ (no filter), $99\%$, $97\%$ and $95\%$ of the fluctuating energy.
 The goal is to ensure that the location and topology of the background-turbulence structures remain consistent regardless of the filter intensity, while the element-coherent signal is effectively removed.

-As illustrated in figure \ref{fig:app_uvster}, both the stem-scale wakes behind the elements in panel $(a)$ and the shedding eddies between the fences in panel $(b)$ are effectively removed for filter levels $\leq99\%$, while the background-turbulence structures remain mostly unaffected.

-This is consistent with the results shown in figures \ref{fig:app_sens_f}$(a$-$d)$, where the characteristic width $z_{50}^+$ of eddies within the canopy remains similar across all filter levels.
-The collapse of the relative volume $V_r$ and the penetration depth $y_p^+$, shown in figures \ref{fig:app_sens_f}$(e$-$h)$, further confirms that the applied filter essentially isolates the background turbulence without altering it significantly.
+Results are shown in figures \ref{fig:app_sens_f}(\aaa-\ddd), where the characteristic width $z_{50}^+$ \rgm{at each height} of eddies within the canopy remains similar across all filter levels.
+The collapse of the relative volume $V_r$ and the penetration depth \zsc{$d_p^+$,} shown in figures \ref{fig:app_sens_f}(\eee-\hhh), further confirms that the applied filter essentially isolates the background turbulence without altering it significantly.
+As illustrated in figure \ref{fig:app_uvster}, both the stem-scale wakes behind the elements in panel (\aaa) and the shedding eddies between the fences in panel (\bbb) are effectively removed for filter levels $\leq99\%$, while the background-turbulence structures remain mostly unaffected.